arbet/marketpress-category-browser/readme.txt

 2. Go to Appearance->Widget, and look for \"Marketpress Category Widget\"

 == Changelog ==

+= 1.1.2 =
+* Removed warning which showed in debug mode

 = 1.1.1 =
 * Added option to hide empty categories